core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 When "c.pmax" and "c.pmin" are equal, the expected behaviour is that notifications will be sent every (c.pmin == c.pmax) seconds.
 However, these notifications can only be fulfilled by the server on a best effort basis.
 Because "c.pmin" and "c.pmax" are designed as acceptable tolerance bounds for sending state updates, a query from an interested client containing equal "c.pmin" and "c.pmax" values must not be seen as a hard real-time scheduling contract between the client and the server.

 The use of the notification band minimum and maximum allows for a synchronization whenever a change in the resource value occurs.
-Theoretically this could occur in-line with the server internal sample period or as defined by the "c.epmin" and "c.epmax" values for determining the resource value.
-Implementors SHOULD consider the resolution needed before updating the resource, e.g. updating the resource when a temperature sensor value changes by 0.001 degree versus 1 degree.
+Theoretically, this could occur in-line with the server internal sample period or as defined by the "c.epmin" and "c.epmax" values for determining the resource value.
+Implementors SHOULD consider the resolution needed before updating the resource, e.g., updating the resource when a temperature sensor value changes by 0.001 degree versus 1 degree.

 When a server has multiple observations with different measurement cadences as defined by the "c.epmin" and "c.epmax" values, the server MAY evaluate all observations when performing the measurement of any one observation.

 This specification defines conditional attributes that can be used with CoAP Observe relationships between CoAP clients and CoAP servers.
-However, it is recognised that the presence of one or more proxies between a client and a server can interfere with clients receiving resource updates, if a proxy does not supply resource representations when the value remains unchanged (e.g. if "c.pmax" is set, and the server sends multiple updates when the resource state contains the same value).
-A server SHOULD use the Max-Age option to mitigate this by setting Max-Age to be less than or equal to "c.pmax".
+However, it is recognised that the presence of one or more proxies between a client and a server can interfere with clients receiving resource updates, if a proxy does not supply resource representations when the value remains unchanged (e.g., if "c.pmax" is set, and the server sends multiple updates when the resource state contains the same value).
+A server SHOULD use the Max-Age option to mitigate this, by setting Max-Age to be less than or equal to "c.pmax".

 Security Considerations   {#Security}
 =======================